Setnour6/Super-Mario-RPG-The-Seven-Sages/README.md

 # Super Mario RPG: The Seven Sages
 The collected files from Super Mario RPG - The Seven Sages, a Super Mario RPG Fangame.
 This is placed on GitHub for withholding until ICU Gigasoft returns, unless permitted to stay active here.
 Two versions of the game, vanilla and extended edition, and three saved data files are included in this repository.

 This is NOT an official release of SMRPGSS or SMRPGSSEE.
+All sources belong to ICU Gigasoft and Nintendo respectively.
 Original blog post: http://udivision.blogspot.com/2009/08/smrpg-seven-sages-download-page.html

 ### Repository and Source